-The port of Rotterdam is 40 km long, 10 km wide, and accommodates 30,000 oceangoing ships and 130,000 river ships each year.
+The port of Rotterdam is 40 km long, 10 km wide, and accommodates 30,000 oceangoing ships and 130,000 river ships yearly.
 It has 2,000 hectares of basins for a total of 10,500 hectares, including warehousing and industrial areas.
-In 2018 the port handled 469 million tons of freight, including 14.5 million TEUs of container traffic.
-These figures make Rotterdam the fifth most important bulk port in the world as well as the 11th largest container port.
+In 2022, the port handled 467 million tons of freight, including 14.4 million TEUs of container traffic.
+These figures make Rotterdam the fifth most important bulk port in the world as well as the 10th largest container port.
 Rotterdam provides a good example of the morphological development of port terminal activities, with a clear downstream progression of expansion:

 - The port originated adjacent to the old city center.
-Since its beginning as a fishing port in the 15th century, Rotterdam became in the 19th century a major commercial port handling the trade of the Dutch colonial empire.
-It became one of the first global ports, a tradition that still dominates today as Rotterdam is the maritime gateway to continental Western Europe.
+Since it began as a fishing port in the 15th century, Rotterdam became a major commercial port in the 19th century, handling the trade of the Dutch colonial empire.
+It became one of the first global ports, a tradition that remains today as Rotterdam is the maritime gateway to continental Western Europe.
 With the growth of industrial activity in its hinterland, especially in the Ruhr (Germany) in the Nineteenth Century, the port began to expand downriver with a westward migration along the Rhine and towards the North Sea.
 Bulk transshipment facilities were added in the 1920s and followed by petrochemical facilities in the 1930s.
 The port became one of Europe’s main oil transshipment and processing facility; a role still assumed today as Rotterdam is the world’s largest petrochemical complex.
-The importance of the port resulted in its complete destruction during World War II.
+The importance of the port resulted in its destruction during World War II.

-- Containerization led to converting several old sites in the Waalhaven and Botlek areas in the 1970s into container terminals.
+- Containerization incited the conversion of several old sites in the Waalhaven and Botlek areas into container terminals in the 1970s.

 - The growth of container traffic, along with the continued expansion of bulk traffic, incited the port to consider expansion out in the North Sea.
-This led to the construction of an entirely new facility on reclaimed land at Maasvlatke in the 1980s.
-In turn, this process was reinforced by the development of distribution facilities, making Rotterdam and the Netherlands the hearth of European freight distribution.
+This led to the construction of a new facility on reclaimed land at Maasvlatke in the 1980s.
+In turn, this process was reinforced by developing distribution facilities, making Rotterdam and the Netherlands the hearth of European freight distribution.

 In form, therefore, the port has been squeezed like toothpaste between competing land uses, to the north largely by urban pressures, and to the south by agricultural land.